Update - 15th October, 2020

 We are getting closer to the launch of the Betanet v4 which utilizes the Lisk SDK 4.0.0 release.
 Additionally, all features are implemented in Lisk SDK 5.0.0 and the quality assurance was successfully completed.
 Lisk SDK 5.0.0 is now undergoing an external security audit.
 Meanwhile, our development team is working on Lisk SDK 5.1.0.

 Our current plan is that Lisk SDK 5.1.0 will be used to create the final version of Lisk Core 3.0.0 which will go to the Lisk Mainnet.
-This change of plan is now also correctly visualized in above infographic.
+This change of plan is now also correctly visualized in below infographic.

 Update - 11th November, 2020